 The police should be there to protect the rights of everyone in our society.
 In practice, police brutality, excessive violence, over-surveillance, the suppression of rights, and profiling disproportionally affect racialised and marginalised communities.
 More often than not, these practises meet no accountability from either the individuals involved or the institutions that facilitate them.
-This leaves marginalised communities overpoliced and underprotected.
+This leaves marginalised communities overpoliced and unprotected.

 We believe that our society needs to acknowledge that this is the manifestation of a structural racial, social, and economic injustice in our societies, and we aim to contribute to pursuing measures that address its root causes.

-To make sure our work meets the needs of activists and movements, we are conducting a Europe-wide consultation in the first half of 2022 to identify priorities for developing litigation projects.
+To make sure our work meets the needs of activists and movements, we conducted a Europe-wide consultation in the first half of 2022 to identify priorities for developing litigation projects.

-We approach all themes through an intersectional lens, centring how a person’s social or political identity and personal characteristics can combine to create different modes of discrimination, exclusion, and oppression.
-We will consider issues across both digital and non-digital space.
+We approached all themes through an intersectional lens, centring how a person’s social or political identity and personal characteristics can combine to create different modes of discrimination, exclusion, and oppression.
+We considered issues across both digital and non-digital space.

 The input from the roundtables was combined with input received through a survey conducted between October 2021 and May 2022, individual conversations, and desk research.
 The combined findings are available in our 2022 report Surfacing Systemic (In)justices: A Community View.